gihnius/monconn/README.md

 # monconn

-A TCP connection monitor library written in Go.
+A TCP connection monitoring tool written in Go.

 ## About

-This is a library(tool) for monitoring and debugging network services.
+This is a tool(a library and a command line) for monitoring and debugging network services.

 I built this for the purpose of facilitating debugging and monitoring the network connections of IoT devices.
 At this stage, it is just an experimental tool.